 Here’s another useful tip when it comes to social icons.
 Most templates give you the option to customize the look.
 Use shapes that go along well with the rest of the signature.
 For example, if your image is round, pick icons that are round as well.

 Your email signature can be a great place to add call-to-action buttons and links.

-If you are promoting a book or an article you just wrote, it might be a good idea to add it to the bottom of the signature.
+If you are looking to sell an ebook on your website or promote an article you just wrote, it might be a good idea to add it to the bottom of the signature.
 Write a compelling line of text and link to the resource.